FDA/Mechanistic-COVID-19-Model/Fig4B/README.md

 ## Running the code---------------------------------------------------------
 All simulations are run in R-4.0.2
-This code uses the following R packages: library(ggplot2) library(gridExtra) library(optparse) library(deSolve)
+This code uses the following R packages: library(ggplot2   [version 3.3.3]) library(gridExtra [version 2.3]  )
+library(optparse  [version 1.6.6])
+library(deSolve   [version 1.28] )

 ## Folders and Files-------------------------------------------------------
-"Fig4B"     			includes the output figures "Inputs_parameters" 	includes the input data
+"Fig4b"     			includes the output figures "Inputs_parameters" 	includes the input data
-"funs" 					includes the helper functions
-"models" 				includes the model parameters and states "Main.R" 				is the main code for generating the figure 4B
+"Main.R" 				is the main code for generating the figure 4b

 ## Running-----------------------------------------------------------------
 The default is to generate  Figures 4b Optimum curve.
 Rscript Main.R

-For generating the figure 4b , Optimal and uncertainty band (2000 virtual population) , the following option needs to use:
+For generating the figure 4b, Optimal and uncertainty band (2000 virtual population), the following option needs to be used:

 Rscript Main.R -c Population

 For performing a faster run, the virtual population (for example, 113) can be adjusted by: